xhawk18/promise-cpp/Readme.md

 ### Build tips

-The example projects use boost::asio as io service, and use boost::beast as http service.
+Some of the [examples](test) use boost::asio as io service, and use boost::beast as http service.
 You need to install [boost_1_66](https://www.boost.org/doc/libs/1_66_0/more/getting_started/index.html) or higher to build the examples.